Written By:

 The first thing you need to do is determine whether or not your display can be mounted.
 The Video Electronics Standards Association (VESA) is an organization that oversees standardization for computer display mounts, so any compliant monitor with built-in mounting brackets approved by VESA should be easily mountable on most surfaces using standard tools.
 VESA brackets are generally found in the middle or lower portion of the monitor’s backside.

-There are a number of factors to consider when choosing and installing your preferred type of mount, which also includes monitoring computer temps.
+There are a number of factors to consider when choosing and installing your preferred type of mount.
 This is important because if your display mount setup blocks the airflow, there’s a good chance your monitor will burn out quicker.

 Clamp mounts are the most common VESA mount adapter option and they provide a good amount of angle, height, and general adjustability, among other benefits.
 They work by securing to your desk or via a clamp and more often than not have an adaptable bracket for drilling into your desk.
 One issue with clamp mounts is that while most desk types and sizes are compatible, not all are- this is especially true of older desks with bulkier builds that like thin edges to attach clamps to.